kotajacob/wal_steam/README.md

 ## Using

+First make sure you've run wal or wpgk at least once to generate the colors and set the wallpaper.

-First cd into the wal_steam directory.
-Then you can just run the script with python.
+Then cd into the wal_steam directory and just run the script with python.
 Use -g for wpg or -w for wal.

 Example: